Chapter 01: Pain

 Her gaze shifted momentarily to the dark blue-haired male standing nearby, but her attention quickly returned to the red-haired mage.
 With a gentle touch, she reached out and lightly placed her hand on the mage's, feeling the warmth radiating from him.
 The mage, sensing her presence, paused his incantation and turned his attention toward the princess.
 His silver eyes met her worried deep maroon ones, and in that moment, a silent understanding passed between them.
 He let out a soft sigh, his expression softening.
 "Princess Lyra, the fox will be fine.
 Sinta just needs to rest now," he reassured her, his voice calm and soothing, accompanied by a light blush that crept across his cheeks.

-Lyra nodded lightly, her heart still heavy with concern as she looked down at the sleeping male.
-"We should tell... sis about this, Kai," she suggested softly, her voice barely above a whisper as she moved her hand from the mage's hand and lightly touched the skin of Sinta's back, where a slowly closing cut marked his injury.
+Lyra nodded thoughtfully, her heart burdened with worry as she gazed at the sleeping figure beside her.
+"We need to inform... sis about this, Kai," she proposed quietly, her voice a mere whisper.
+She slowly pulled her hand away from the mage's and lightly ran her fingers over Sinta's back, where a cut that was healing showed just how bad his injury really was.

-"Should we send Yusuke to tell her?" came a voice from the doorway, breaking the momentary silence.
+“Should we have Yusuke deliver the message to her?” a voice called from the doorway, interrupting the brief stillness.

 Both Lyra and Kai turned around to see the source of the voice.
 The princess let out a soft sigh of relief when she recognized her wolf demon companion, Kaorun, who had discovered Sinta during his nightly walk.
 "Kaorun, don't do that..." she said softly, a hint of exasperation in her tone, but her eyes sparkled with affection for her friend as she thought for a moment about their next steps.